Tyeshia Fortner

 FinalistBio

-My name is Tyeshia, and I am a dedicated mother of two and a future nurse currently pursuing my Associate Degree in Nursing at Fortis Institute in Pensacola, Florida.
-Balancing school, parenting, and work has shaped me into a resilient, motivated, and compassionate woman.
+My name is Tyeshia Fortner, and I am a mother of two and a nursing student pursuing my Associate Degree in Nursing at Fortis Institute in Pensacola, Florida.
+I am currently balancing school while working full-time as a remote Health Information Specialist and part-time as a DoorDash driver to support myself and my family.

 Education